andrew5701/CD5000Dashboard/CD5000Dashboard/README.md

 ## Overview

-This project is a **Blazor Server dashboard application** that connects to a SQLCipher-encrypted SQLite database and provides:
+This project is a **Blazor Server dashboard application** that connects to a SQLCipher-encrypted SQLite database

-* Operator-focused summary analytics
-* A read-only table browser for database inspection

 ---